 If you use a non-stabilized form of chlorine, like liquid sodium hypochlorite (bleach) or cal hypo, overstabilization should not be a problem, because CYA is not constantly being introduced.
 Overstabilization is a problem with stabilized chlorines like dichlor and trichlor.
 These forms of chlorine are more than 50% cyanuric acid and increase CYA at a fairly alarming rate.

 For example, in 10,000 gallons of water, just one pound of Dichlor or Trichlor raises CYA 6-7 parts per million.
 That adds up very quickly.
 A good example is trichlor tabs.
 Say you use one pound per week (roughly 2 tabs) in a 10,000 gallon pool.
 Assuming no dilution, in just 10 weeks, you will have have increased 60-70 ppm stabilizer in the water!
 Our fourth pillar of proactive pool care is about avoiding overstabilization by keeping CYA to a minimum.
 Low levels of CYA, 30ppm and below, give you the most benefit of sunlight protection while limiting the detriment to chlorine efficiency.
 Speaking of detriment, let’s talk about the downsides of CYA.

 Too much CYA weakens (slows) chlorine

-There is an abundance of scientific research available on cyanuric acid and its impact on chlorine.
-In summary: the higher your CYA, the weaker your chlorine, and it’s almost at an exponential rate.
+There is an abundance of scientific research available on cyanuric acid and its impact on chlorine1.
+In summary: the higher the CYA, the weaker the chlorine, and it’s almost at an exponential rate.
 Let's quote renown water chemistry expert Richard Falk:

 “The primary oxidizing and sanitizing compound is Hypochlorous Acid (HOCl), while Hypochlorite Ion (OCl-) and isocyanurate compounds (chlorine attached to CYA) have orders of magnitude lower oxidizing or sanitizing capability.” – Richard A. Falk